fac-members/fac-slides/src/slides/term-4/gateway.md

 ---

-Questions focus on the _criteria_ which related to the KSBs
+Questions focus on the _criteria_ which relate to the KSBs

 ---